 If you’ve tried to encourage a stick before, this is presumably where you had the most trouble.
 What you need to do is take your (right) foot off the check and gently press down on the accelerator (gas pedal), as you’re kindly taking your (left) foot off the clutch.
 Once you do it, fortunately, you’re in first property, and you’re starting.

 This is the tread that needs the most practice.
 It’s all approximately the timing and “balancing” the clutch.
 If you push down on the gas pedal too quickly, you’ll rev the engine, and if you take your foot off the clutch too fast, you’ll stall.
 You’ll eventually read to get a feel for what motorcyclists call the “friction zone” – the period at which first gear has started to engage and the car works to roll forward under engine power.
-Each car’s clutch has a different feel to it, but don’t get surprised.
+Each car’s clutch has a different feel to it, but don’t get shock.
 It’s just like pedaling a bicycle – once you get the hang of it, you’ve got it permanently.

 Shifting Into Other Gears